SAP/cloud-active-defense/kyma/README.md

 - `deploymentmanager_db_password` with a secure password, a default one will be set if not changed (**not recommended**) Please use the same password set for deployment-manager chart (if already set)

+### For keycloak:
+You will have to set
+- `db_user` with the database user you want for keycloak, a default one will be set if not changed
+- `db_password` with a secure password, a default one will be set if not changed (**not recommended**)
+- `kc_username` with the keycloak user you want for keycloak admin panel, a default one will be set if not changed
+- `kc_password` with a secure password for keycloak admin panel, a default one will be set if not changed (**not recommended**)

 ## 2. Install

 Now that you set all the values, you only have to run this to install everything at once: